The Brief Wondrous Life of Oscar Wao: Filling the blank pages – stories as "zafa" for the fukú of violence

 With the absence of any embodiments of white characters to emphasize the lasting impact of the colonial imaginary, the mysticism behind the fuku and zafa become that much more convincing.
 When interpreted as magic instead of as the literal actions of white people, the fuku and zafa transcend human beings and remind us that even when colonialism is not particularly obvious, it is a force that looms over all, and its effects must first be confronted before anyone can take action accordingly, as Yunior's dream suggests.

-In an interview with Edwidge Danticat, Junot Díaz comments:
+In an interview with Edwidge Danticat, Junot Díaz commented:

 "For me, though, the real issue in the book is not whether or not one can vanquish the fukú—but whether or not one can even see it.
 Acknowledge its existence at a collective level.
 To be a true witness to who we are as a people and to what has happened to us.
 That is the essential challenge for the Caribbean nations—who, as you pointed out, have been annihilated by history and yet who've managed to put themselves together in an amazing way.
 That's why I thought the book was somewhat hopeful at the end."